land-boards/lb-Python-Code/pyPBWtoMW/docs/index.rst

-.. pyFastCompFold documentation master file, created by sphinx-quickstart on Thu May 08 14:02:28 2014.
+.. pyPBWtoMW documentation master file, created by sphinx-quickstart on Thu May 08 14:02:28 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pyFastCompFold's documentation!
+Welcome to pyPBWtoMW's documentation!
 ==========================================

 Contents: